Romaq/bigrig-scripts/FILESERVER.md

 	   also be paying someone for their time and expertise.
 You *do* get what you pay for.
    [^3]: You may also need to use "set sticky guid" and set other Linux file-system permissions.
 If you are reading this, you should
        know what you are doing.
 There are a number of valuable places to [start](https://linuxhandbook.com/linux-file-permissions/).
+   [^4]: I have "fileserver" as a cname for "fileserver.local", but smbclient won't look up by cname.
+I beg the indulgance of
+       forgiveness as I learn by doing.